AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-02-0.md

 - The title and icon of the **Force delete** dialog box are misaligned in the Assets UI.
 (21933)
 - When any JSON is updated in the folder profile for XML Editor Configuration, the save operation disrupts the XML Editor Configuration.
 (22414)
 - When duplicating any folder profile, its admin user list also gets copied from the original folder profile.
 (19067)
-- When moving large folders (containing a large volume of DITA content, up to 200,000 items) from Assets UI within the Digital Asset Management (DAM) system, an error occurs.
+- When moving large folders (containing a large volume of DITA content, up to 200,000 items) from Assets UI, an error occurs.
 (20107)
 - When using dynamic title with `<conkeyref>`, it does not resolve properly in **Guides Report Topic list**.
 (20144)
 - Editing the **Folder** profile with unified shell enabled, leads to blank UI.
 (22212)
 - When deleting folders containing large number of files, the operation fails.
 (17107)